 Information specifically for developers can be found at Developers' Notes.

 Zoltan2 is a package for partitioning, load balancing and combinatorial scientific computing.
-It can be vieweed as a complete refactoring of the Zoltan library into C++ in order to support template programming, to scale to larger problems, and to support architecture aware partitioning.
+It can be vieweed as a complete refactoring of the well known Zoltan library into C++ in order to support template programming, to scale to larger problems, and to support architecture aware partitioning.
 This library is currently under active development.
 The capabilities in Zoltan2 roughly fall within these areas:

 Partitioning functionality that is available now is:

 These are all serial.

 Currently serial; multithreaded coloring is planned for a future release.